-Your feedback is respected and valued by your lecturers and tutors.
-You are encouraged to provide your thoughts on the course and teaching, both positive and critical, directly to your lecturer and tutor or by completing course and lecturer evaluations via Griffith College's evaluation tool whenever these are available.
+Your feedback is respected and valued by your teacher.
+You are encouraged to provide your thoughts on the course and teaching, both positive and critical, directly to your lecturer and tutor or by completing course and teacher evaluations via Griffith College's evaluation tool whenever these are available.